 Not only can these products can cause skin irritations and lead to more serious health problems including respiratory illnesses and cancer, they also pose a risk to the environment as toxic chemicals evaporate into the air or wash down the sink into the local water supply.

 According to the Environmental Protection Agency, VOCs found in cleaning products can contribute to smog while phosphorus and nitrogen runoff can lead to nutrient-loading in soils and water bodies.
-To make matters worse, cleaning products are often packaged – and over-packaged – in plastic which, if not properly recycled, will sit in a landfill for hundreds of years.
+To make matters worse, cleaning products often come in plastic packaging, contributing to the plastic crisis.

 In a 2010 study by Steinemann AC, et al., researchers found that only 1 of the 133 VOCs identified in the study was actually listed on the product labels of laundry products, cleaning supplies, air fresheners and soaps they analyzed.

 So how are we supposed to find safe cleaning products without knowing their ingredients?

 To start, review EPA’s list of 2,000 Safer Choice cleaning products.
 Formerly known as Design for the Environment, or DfE, the Safer Choice label is carried on products whose manufacturers voluntarily met the program’s standards for safer ingredients, packaging, performance and pH.
 Safer Choice products can be found online and in many stores.

 Another place to look is an article by Liza Corsillo in New York magazine’s “The Strategist,” which compiled a list of natural cleaning products recommended by green cleaning experts.
 The list contains everything from earth-friendly floor cleaners to dish soaps.
 As you scroll through the list, you’ll probably notice a theme.
 Many of the products are based around vinegar, baking soda and citrus.